| 1 of 10 | Lobby at the Dylan Hotel | Full Screen | View All 115 Photos |

 The Dylan’s once striking, now somewhat passe design caters to a mix of business travelers, families, and foreign tourists.

 A 1903 Beaux-Arts chemists' club-turned-midtown boutique -- "CHEMISTS' CLVB" is still engraved above the entrance -- the 107-room Dylan offers the once sleek (now ho-hum) mood-lit style of design industry mogul Jeffery Beers.
-(Beers was most recently lauded for his $1 billion renovation of the Fontainebleau in Miami.)
+(Beers has been lauded for his $1 billion renovation of the Fontainebleau in Miami.)
 But rather than the fashion industry elite, the crowd here is a bit more down to earth -- middle-aged couples, Italian tourists in "I [heart] NY" T-shirts, and executives stretching their expense accounts on steak and scotch at the Benjamin Steakhouse.

 The Dylan opened in 2000 under the ownership of New York real estate magnate Morris Moinian, his first foray into the hospitality industry.
 He gave it the name Dylan simply because he liked the name -- there's no fun history there.
 When it opened, the hotel was heavily hyped, enough so that Britney Spears blessed the space with her NYLA restaurant, which failed spectacularly shortly thereafter.
+In 2007, Moinian sold it to Eurostars, which has a low-profile stateside but maintains a vast portfolio in Spain and other European countries.

-But the Dylan is still a stylish hotel at a fair price, and Oyster's editorial team selected it last February as one of its two "test hotels."
+But the Dylan is still a stylish hotel at a fair price, and Oyster's editorial team selected it as one of its two "test hotels."
 This means that we sent about a dozen reporter applicants overnight to cover the hotel as the final phase in our lengthy application process.
 (The other test hotel was On the Ave, in the Upper West Side.)
-Based on the quality of these reporters' critiques and the spark in their writing style, only one applicant actually made the cut: Mike Taylor.
+Based on the quality of these reporters' critiques and the spark in their writing style, only one applicant actually made the cut: Mike.
 As such, the following review is a composite work based on both his investigation and my own.

 In the shadow of Midtown East skyscrapers, the Dylan is convenient to Grand Central Station and the Chrysler Building, but its 41st Street location lacks charm, with screeching yellow cabs, excess garbage piles, and constant construction.